matloff/omsi/README.md

 squeezed in above a line, no points off for unreadable handwriting. :-)
 </li> </p>

-<li> With coding questions, you can compile and run your code,
+<li> With coding questions, you will compile/run your code using OMSI,
 **giving you a chance to make corrections** if your code doesn't work.
 </li> </p>